2012-2013 Annual Report

 Calendar of Events

-Dallas was this year’s site for AllMed, TMAA’s 94th Annual convention.
-Hosted by the Dallas County Medical Society Alliance, the event was held at the Sheraton Dallas Hotel in downtown Dallas, May 16-19, 2012.
+AllMed, TMAA’s 95th Annual convention, was quite the fiesta in San Antonio.
+Hosted by the Bexar County Medical Society Alliance, the event was held at the Grand Hyatt Hotel in downtown San Antonio, May 15-18, 2013.

 Gratitude for another successful annual convention goes to